ampleforth/AIPs/AIPs/aip-5.md

 <img src="../assets/aip-5/series.png" alt="drawing" width="320"/>
 </p>

 For fixed-supply assets, the `market_cap` in our example above simply alternates between two values.
-However, for any `rebase_reaction_lag` value other than 1, the current Ampleforth supply policy will drift upwards over time.
+This makes sense as you would expect a doubling of demand to cancel out a halving of demand.
+However, for any `rebase_reaction_lag` value other than 1, the current Ampleforth supply policy will drift upwards over time, forcing a correction cycle.

 ### Motivation for Capped Expansion Rate

-We also propose asymptotic limits on the rates of supply change, in order to reduce the protocol's sensitivity to short-lived, but extreme market conditions.
+Contraction occurs in the price range of [0,1] whereas expansion occurs in the range of [1,∞].
+As a result, expansion can rapidly outpace contraction, requiring prolonged corrective periods.
+To this end, we also propose asymptotic limits on the rates of supply change, in order to reduce the protocol's sensitivity to short-lived, but extreme market conditions.

 ## Specification
 <!--The specification should describe the syntax and semantics of any new feature, there are five sections